I’m sick, can you make me an onion sandwich please?

 Delivers (Emblica officinalis), a vitamin C-rich fruit, which supplies antioxidant and revitalizing properties*

-Includes a specialized preparation of herbs, including mulberry leaf and apricot seed extracts, traditionally used in Chinese medicine to support lung health*
+Includes a specialized preparation of herbs, including mulberry leaf and apricot seed extracts, traditionally used in Chinese medicine to support lung health* - One of the best things to do for a cold is PREVENT one by beginning to increase some immune boosting supplements:

 a.
 The amount of Vitamin.
 D to 5,000-10,000 I.U. a day.
 90% of the U.S. population is deficient in Vitamin.
 D. We get our Vitamin.
 D from the sunlight as it’s absorbed into our skin and then it gets converted by an enzyme produced by our kidney into an absorbable form.
 Vitamin.
 D not only helps our bodies absorb calcium, it also helps boost the immune system.
 Between the months of November to March the sun is low on the horizon (unless you live near the equator) and we don’t absorb enough sun.
 Taking that extra Vitamin.
 D will help us along.
 You can measure your Vitamin D level by a simple blood draw that helps you know if your levels are optimal or not.

 b.
 Take some herbal mushrooms to boost your immune system.
 Mushrooms have properties that help lower our viral load drastically.
 My two favorite companies are Econugenics 10 Mushroom Formula or Host Defense.
 Ten Mushroom® Formula is a comprehensive blend of organically grown medicinal mushrooms, including Reishi, Cordyceps, Maitake and Coriolus.
-These mushrooms act synergistically to reinforce the immune system while supporting total-body health throughout the seasons.
+These mushrooms act synergistically to reinforce the immune system while supporting total-body health throughout the seasons. - Try an Immune IV at Marin Natural Medicine Center!

 This is a one-hour long IV that will help your immune system finally get you over the hump of the flu and onto vibrant health.
 It’s loaded with Vit.
 C, a powerful antioxidant that boosts the immune system and raises natural killer cell activity, magnesium sulfate which helps with bronchospasm, selenium and zinc which act to stop viral and bacterial replication, B 100 complex, B12, B6 to help the adrenals, thymus extract and the amazing antioxidant glutathione which helps the brain and liver.
 Get back on your feet in half the time!